Faces of Readiness: HM3 Martin Romero Alvarez Supporting the Warfighter in Rota

-260119-N-FT324-5073.
-ROTA, Spain (May 10, 2026)-- Hospital Corpsman 3rd Class Martin E. Romero Alvarez, a native of Dalton, Georgia, assigned to Navy Medicine Readiness and Training Command Rota, works in telemedicine supporting remote patient care and medical coordination to ensure Sailors and Marines receive timely, high-quality healthcare across the region.
-(U.S. Navy photo by Lt.
-Cmdr.
-Alicia Sacks)
+ROTA, Spain (May 10, 2026) —Hospital Corpsman 3rd Class Martin E. Romero Alvarez, a native of Dalton, Ga., is assigned to Navy Medicine Readiness and Training Command (NMRTC) Rota, where he works in telemedicine, supporting remote patient care and medical coordination for Sailors and Marines across the region.

+Romero Alvarez said his decision to join the Navy was motivated by a desire to serve others while pursuing a meaningful career in healthcare.
+Through Navy Medicine, he is able to provide essential medical support using advanced technology to bridge the gap between patients and providers.

+In his role at NMRTC Rota, Romero Alvarez assists with virtual medical consultations, coordinates patient referrals, supports remote diagnostics and ensures continuity of care for service members stationed at forward and isolated locations.
+His work directly contributes to operational readiness by improving access to timely medical care.

 |Date Taken: